feiii/Conformal-Geometry/README.md

-# Computational Conformal Geometry Homework
+# Harmonic map, holomorphic map and Hodge decomposition on compact Riemman surface

-This C++ project framework is used to help students to implement geometric algorithms.
+This C++ code is used to implement geometric algorithms of the above maths concept.
+This allows us to realize holomorphic 1-forms on the surface and use it to render images/videos.
+For example, I have pasted a video clip on torus using conformal map from plane to torus.
+Feel free to change any texture or image/video you want!

 ## System

-The code has been tested on Windows 10, Ubuntu 18.04 and MacOS 10.15.5, if there is any problem, please let me know.
+The code was run on MacOS Catalina.

 ## Directory Structure